agisga/CS231n_2018_solutions/README.md

 This repository contains my notes & solutions to the assignments.

+*Please note that I was not enrolled for the course and my solution was not submitted, checked or graded.*

 ## Docker

 * I run the assignments using a Docker container.